Lilian Face-to-Face with her Abandoned Albino Daughter

 We stopped when Lillian had found her abandoned daughter Robinah.
 But with some questions to answer; how to tell her daughter (Robinah) that she was the real mother that abandoned her with Doloka?
 What about Walter whom she deceived that she had a miscarriage?
-What about her husband David and son Mack, what will they think of her?
-These questions were so hard for her but she had to solve them, for she had caused them…
+What about her husband David and son Mack, for she had caused them…

 “Hajji Ashraf, sometimes, when you see people driving big cars, with nice homes and fat bank accounts, never ask God to be like them, because many of them have very tough problems to solve.
 God might give them to you, too.